Chelsey Edwards

 Chelsey Edwards (born 15 June 2001) is a New Zealand competitive swimmer who has represented New Zealand at three different world championship events and is a Commonwealth Youth Games gold medalist.
+Edwards competed at her first Commonwealth Games at the Glasgow 2026 Commonwealth Games, placing seventh in the women's 50 metre freestyle.
+She also finished fourth in the mixed 4 × 100 metre freestyle relay alongside Erika Fairweather, Carter Swift and Cameron Gray, with the team setting a New Zealand record of 3:24.82.
+Outside of swimming, Edwards works as a financial adviser in the personal insurance industry with I'n'I Advise.

 Edwards attended Chilton Saint James School in Lower Hutt.

-Swimming Career
+Swimming career

 2017 Commonwealth Youth Games

-At the 2017 Commonwealth Youth Games, held in Nassau, Edwards, alongside teammates Lewis Clareburt, Zac Reid and Leticia Transom, claimed gold in the 4x200 metre freestyle relay in a time of 7:50.85 despite Edwards battling with sickness throughout the meet.
+At the 2017 Commonwealth Youth Games, held in Nassau, Edwards, alongside teammates Lewis Clareburt, Zac Reid and Laticia-Leigh Transom, claimed gold in the 4x200 metre freestyle relay in a time of 7:50.85 despite Edwards battling with sickness throughout the meet.

 2018 Junior Pan Pacific Championships

 Edwards raced at the 2018 Junior Pan Pacific Swimming Championships in Suva with an 8th place finish in the A final of the 50 metre freestyle in a time of 26.60, an overall 13th place finish in the 200 metre freestyle in a time of 2:03.67, and an overall 15th place finish in the 100m freestyle in a time of 57.06.